mastercomfig/mastercomfig/docs/tf2/hiddencvars.md

 ---
-description: A list of all hidden console variables and commands on TF2ds for Linux.
+description: A list of all hidden console variables and commands in TF2.
 ...

 # Hidden console variables